 This particular product is designed for automotive use.
-I decided it was a perfect fit for my velvet chairs, since many cars also have velvet upholstery.
+Since many cars have velvet upholstery, I decided it was a perfect fit for my velvet chairs.

 I also decided that this product would probably be very durable, as our family of 6 can be rather hard on things.

-I couldn’t wait to try it out.
-Yesterday was sunny and cool, a great day to work outside on the chairs.
+Yesterday was sunny and cool, a great day to work outside on the chairs, I couldn’t wait to try it out.

-I choose it because it’s a beautiful neutral shade, and was dark enough to cover the denim blue chairs.
+Because it’s a beautiful neutral shade I knew it would be dark enough to cover the denim blue chairs.

 Once I began to paint, I got more and more excited.

 This picture shows the color difference from blue to grey, it is rather subtle, but I love it.

 The paint can attachment (pictured above) made all the difference for this project.

 This attachment allows the paint to spray on completely evenly at multiple angles, with even coverage and no dribbling.